 According to the American Diabetes Association, about 15.7 million people (5.9 percent of the United States population) have diabetes.
 Nervous system damage (also called neuropathy) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.

 Foot problems are a big risk in diabetics.
 Diabetics must constantly monitor their feet or face severe consequences, including amputation.

-When one's feet become numb, they are at risk for becoming deformed.
+When one's feet become numb, they are at risk of becoming deformed.
 One way this happens is through ulcers.
 Open sores may become infected.
 Another way is the bone condition Charcot (pronounced "sharko") foot.
 This is one of the most serious foot problems you can face.
-It warps the shape of your foot when your bones fracture and disintegrate, and yet you continue to walk on it because it doesn't hurt.
-Diabetic foot ulcers and early phases of Charcot fractures can be treated with a total contact cast.
+The shape of one's foot can change when the bones fracture and disintegrate, and yet they continue to walk on it because it doesn't hurt.
+Diabetic foot ulcers and early phases of Charcot fractures can be treated with a special type of cast, a total contact cast.

 Dr. Barnes aims to play a critical role in the prevention of lower extremity amputations through extensive preventative care.
 This involves callus and nail care before an infection can result, and the fitting of custom and extra-depth diabetic footwear and inserts.
 The Step Ahead Foot & Ankle Clinic is well-equipped with easily accessible Podiatry Chairs that make at-risk foot care (nail & callus care) easy for the patient.